mmalik17/Rakamin-Mini-Project/Customer-Personality-Analysis-for-Marketing-Campaign/Readme.md

 # Requirement for running the code
 Library needed to be installed: <br>
 - Data Analysis: Numpy, Pandas, Matplotlib, Seaborn
-- Data Preprocessing: Datetime, sklearn, scipy, imblearn
-- Modelling : sklearn, shap, xgboost
+- Modelling : sklearn, yellowbrick